jonnyjackson26/jonny-jackson/README.md

 Make sure you `git pull` because any posts you add from the admin dashboard wont be here locally `hugo server - start`

-list some things i may want to do before i make this github repo public and available for many people to see.... any cleanups?